Inspector: Canada

 In most Canadian police services the rank of inspector is the first officer/commissioned officer rank, above that of staff sergeant.
 It is usually immediately below the rank of superintendent.
 Depending on the police force, an inspector may be considered senior management.
 The rank insignia of an inspector in Canada is usually a crown on the epaulettes, the insignia of a major in the army.
 In some police services such as the Royal Newfoundland Constabulary or the Vancouver Police Department, the rank insignia are three pips, similar to the insignia of an army captain, while in others including the Toronto Police Service and Peel Regional Police, the insignia consists of two maple leaves, similar to an army lieutenant's insignia.

 Provincial police services and the majority of municipal police services, such as the Toronto Police Service have a staff inspector rank, which ranks above inspector and below superintendent.
-Other Commonwealth police agencies and some American police departments, such as the Philadelphia Police Department, also have staff inspectors.

 France

 In the French National Police, inspecteur is a former rank of members of the Command and Management Corps.
 There were several grades of inspecteur, with senior detectives holding the various grades of commissaire.
 See French National Police for current ranks.
 In the French customs, inspecteur is the first rank of members of the Command and Management Corps.